The story of David Raven’s three games for Liverpool & why quitting was easy

 And sure enough, on December 1, 2004, having been an unused substitute in the previous round, Raven played the full 120 minutes of a League Cup quarter-final against Tottenham, which Liverpool won on penalties.

-Raven was given the Man of the Match award but more importantly got another chance the following month for an FA Cup third-round tie against Burnley.
+Raven was given the Man of the Match award but more importantly got another chance the following month in an FA Cup third-round tie against Burnley.

-Unfortunately, that was the game everybody now remembers for the comical own goal from the occasionally-maligned Djimi Traoré which handed Burnley the win.
+Unfortunately, that was the game everybody now remembers for the comical own goal from the occasionally-maligned Djimi Traore that handed Burnley the win.

 “Djimi Traore was underrated and he got a stick for some things he did like that,” Raven says.